-The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Quad/CoreTM2 Extreme/CoreTM2 Duo/Pentium® dual-core/Celeron® dual-core/Celeron® Processors.
+The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Quad/CoreTM2 Extreme/CoreTM2 Duo/Pentium® dual-core/Celeron® dual-core/ Celeron® Processors.

-- Ensure that the AC power is off before you install the CPU. - If installing a dual-core CPU, connect the chassis fan cable to the chassis fan connector to ensure system stability.
+- · Ensure that all power cables are unplugged before installing the CPU. - · Connect the chassis fan cable to the CHA_FAN connector to ensure system stability.

-- Upon purchase of the motherboard, ensure that the PnP cap is on the socket and the socket contacts are not bent.
+- Upon purchase of the motherboard, make sure that the PnP cap is on the socket and the socket contacts are not bent.
 Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
 ASUS will shoulder the cost of repair only if the damage is shipment/transit-related. - Keep the cap after installing the motherboard.
-ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA775 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/loss/ incorrect removal of the PnP cap.
+ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA775 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/loss/incorrect removal of the PnP cap.